 Plan ahead when going to the beach.
 Take along only the amount of food that can be eaten to avoid having leftovers.
 If grilling, make sure local ordinances allow it.
 Coolers should be partially buried in the sand, covered with blankets and in the shade of a beach umbrella.
 Bring along moist towelettes for cleaning hands.

-- A full cooler will maintain its cold temperature longer than a partially filled one.
+- Keep cooler in shade.
+A full cooler will maintain its cold temperature longer than a partially filled one.
 When using a cooler, keep it out of the direct sun by placing it in the shade or shelter.

-- Avoid opening the cooler repeatedly so that your food stays colder longer.
+- Keep cooler closed.
+Avoid opening the cooler repeatedly so that your food stays colder longer.

 When serving food outdoors:

-- Perishable food should not sit out for more than two hours.
+- Two hour rule.
+Perishable food should not sit out for more than two hours.
 In hot weather (above 90 °F), food should NEVER sit out for more than one hour.

-- Keep hot food hot by setting it to the side of the grill rack, not directly.
+- Keep hot food hot.
+Keep hot food hot by setting it to the side of the grill rack, not directly.